-Appendix 3: Installation and Use of Blower and Thermodisc
+Appendix 6: Installation and Use of Optional Blower and Thermodisc

-A blower is installed on the back of the stove to increase the flow of air past heat exchange surfaces and to help circulate warm air in the room.
+An optional blower can be installed on the back of the stove to increase the air flow through the heat exchanger and to improve the flow of warm air in the room.
 When used regularly, the blower can provide a small increase in efficiency, up to 2 percent.
-However, the use of a blower should not be used as a way to gain more output from a stove that is undersized for the space it is intended to heat.
+However, the blower should not be used as a way to gain more output from a stove that is undersized for the space it is intended to heat.
+You can purchase this option through your ENERZONE dealer.
+Make sure to specify this part number: AC01000.